luigoalma/cleaninty/README.md

 ## Usage

 Currently there's no setup.py for this.
 You may run it by having the terminal's current directory in the cloned repository folder.
-You may run `python3 -m pip -r requirements.txt` to install requirements, but read `Notes` first.
+You may run `python3 -m pip install -r requirements.txt` to install requirements, but read `Notes` first.

 `python3 -m cleaninty ctr -h` for details.